sozker/Object_Detection/README.md

 ## cascade_photo_detection.ipynb & cascade_video_detection.ipynb

 You need to find proper haarcascades in order to use this code.
+I have added some of them to the required_files folder.

 ## yolo_photo_detection.ipynb